adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 and often the best solution in a real time context like live bootstrapping.

 ### Solution
-Focus on our initial problem, whatever solution you choose, ordering is the main deal.
+Returning to our initial problem, whatever solution you choose, ordering is the main deal.
 Once you have a deterministic order, you can stream in every contexts.